Skip to content

 Visit NordVPN

 Having a huge server fleet gives you many benefits.
-For one, you’ll be more likely to find less crowded servers, and second, you’ll be able to bypass geo-restrictions easier.
+For one, you’ll be more likely to find less crowded servers, and second, you’ll be able to bypass geo-restrictions more easily.
 In this part of the comparison, we have a clear winner, but let’s examine both VPN’s server networks either way.

-Starting off with CyberGhost, this provider packs 9,000 servers in 91 countries, and this number will increase as time goes on.
-Additionally, the servers are scattered around 115 locations, with the provider giving you dedicated P2P, streaming, and NoSpy servers.
+Starting with CyberGhost, this provider packs 12,000 servers in 100 countries, and this number will increase as time goes on.
+Additionally, the servers are scattered around 125 locations, with the provider giving you dedicated P2P, streaming, and NoSpy servers.

-The server fleet is excellent and I think I don’t need to speak much about that.
-When you cover 91 countries, which is almost half of the globe, your server coverage is going to be top-notch.
+The server fleet is excellent, and we think we don’t need to speak much about that.
+When you cover 100 countries, which is almost half of the globe, your server coverage is going to be top-notch.
 This provider offers the most servers in Europe, which is pretty typical.

 However, we can find many servers in American countries, even in those less popular, like Venezuela, Costa Rica, and even Greenland.
 Asian coverage is great too, as CyberGhost has lots of servers in Japan, Indonesia, and Hong Kong.